-Figure 2.21 Connected masses on a pulley - Can a body be in equilibrium when only one force acts on it?
-Explain your answer. - A person standing in a lift holds a spring balance with a load of 5kg suspended from it.
-What would be the reading of the balance when the lift is descending with an acceleration of $3.8\text{ms}^{-2}$ ? - A book of mass $M$ rests on a long table with a piece of paper of mass $m = 0.1M$ in between.
-The coefficient of friction between all surfaces is $\mu_s = 0.1$ .
-The paper is pulled with horizontal force $P$ (Figure 2.22). - What is the minimum value of $P$ required to cause any motion? - With what force must the paper be pulled in order to extract it from between the book and the table?
+Figure 3.21 2. (a) Can a body be in equilibrium when only one force acts on it?
+Explain your answer. (b) A person standing in a lift holds a spring balance with a load of 5kg suspended from it.
+What would be the reading of the balance when the lift is descending with an acceleration of 3.8ms^{-2} ?
+3. A book of mass M rests on a long table with a piece of paper of mass $m = 0.1M$ in between.
+The coefficient of friction between all surfaces is $\mu_s = 0.1$.
+The paper is pulled with horizontal force P (Figure 3.22). (a) What is the minimum value of P required to cause any motion? (b) With what force must the paper be pulled in order to extract it from between the book and the table?

-Figure 2.22 A book resting on a table - Explain why the load on the rear wheels of a motor car increases when the vehicle is accelerating. - Figure 2.23 shows a painter in a crate which hangs alongside a building.
+Figure 3.22 4. (a) Explain why the load on the rear wheels of a motor car increases when the vehicle is accelerating. (b) Figure 3.23 shows a painter in a crate which hangs alongside a building.
 When the painter who weighs 1000 N pulls on the rope, the force that the painter exerts on the floor of the crate is 450N.
 If the crate weighs 250N, find the acceleration of the system.